 We have developed this resource which runs through why person-centred care is important, activities to promote person-centred care, what organisations and individuals can do, and supporting resources.
 It also highlights how implementing person-centred care initiatives supports compliance with industry standards.

-Primary Health Tasmania supports the use of Person-Reported Outcome Measures (PROMs) and Person-Reported Experience Measures (PREMs) to better understand how people’s quality of life is affected by health and illness, and to help shape service delivery.
+One of Primary Health Tasmania’s key activities in this area is supporting the use of Person-Reported Outcome Measures (PROMs) and Person-Reported Experience Measures (PREMs) to better understand how people’s quality of life is affected by health and illness, and to help shape service delivery.

 We are keen to see all healthcare providers use information and data received through PROMs and PREMs to embed person-centred care and improve the safety and quality of services.